The Birth of Quantum Mechanics and the Dirac Equation: Some Historical Context

-Thus, the list of 39 proofs of the Dirac equation [7] can be significantly supplemented thanks to Kramers' results [14, 16] and not only.
-Today we are able to add the Wan der Waarden way of derivation of the Dirac equation, the derivation from the Madelung equation and to add the consideration of modern picture.
+Thus, the list of 39 derivations of the Dirac equation compiled in~\cite{Real-7} can be significantly supplemented, not only by Kramers' results~\cite{Real-14,Real-16} but also by the Van der Waerden approach and recent derivations.